siliconninja/customschedule/README.md

 - Get someone else's Mac (with their permission) and change the class names.

 ### Notes:
-- 11 is for a free period, it will be called "Free Period" and will only run when you set 11 in Day[x]O array and it is a normal, scheduled free.
+- 11 is for a free period, it will be called "Free Period" and will only run when you set 11 in Day[x]O (O stands for "order", meaning order of periods) array and it is a normal, scheduled free.

 - 10 is for lunch.